mam-dev/confluencer/docs/usage.rst

 -----------------------------------------

-The *Confluence* rich text editor allows you to migrate content from rendered HTML content in other systems by simple copy&paste.
+The *Confluence* rich text editor allows you to migrate content from rendered HTML in other systems by simple copy&paste.
 However, certain artifacts of the source system are carried over, or active content is only copied with its *current (static) state*.

-The ``cfr tidy`` sub-command reliefs you from manually fixing all those tiny defects, based on built-in patterns and replacement rules.
+The ``cfr tidy`` sub-command relieves you from manually fixing all those tiny defects, based on built-in patterns and replacement rules.
 These rules currently target *FosWiki* as a source, and for example a copied table of contents is replaced by the related *Confluence* macro.